Literacy: A Whole School Approach

 At Southmoor, the English Department drives literacy but it is the collective responsibility of all staff, in all curriculum areas to ensure literacy is constantly addressed in order to promote improved standards.
 Literacy encompasses reading, writing, the spoken language and handwriting.

 Vocabulary: Vocabulary represents one of most important skills necessary for teaching and learning; It is the basis for the development of all the other skills: reading comprehension, listening comprehension, speaking, writing, spelling and pronunciation.
 Vocabulary is the main tool for the students in their attempt to use English effectively.
-In Year 7, all pupils have a subject specific vocabulary booklets that includes Tier 2 frequency words with strategies to help learn these words.
-The Frayer model is used across all subjects to deepen students’ understanding of vocabulary.
-This involves exploring the root from which the word is derived, the context and how it may be used within a sentence.
-In addition to this, we build vocabulary through the ‘Word of the day’ that is distributed to all teachers to display and use in their lessons that day.
+The Frayer model is used across subjects to enhance the importance of learning and understanding new words.

 Marking and Feedback: Literacy codes are used to ensure all grammatical errors are identified and then corrected by students.
 During both self and peer assessment tasks, students also use the literacy marking codes to practice identifying and correcting their own errors which promotes an independent approach towards a continued learning of literacy.